jpmondet/devnet_training/automapping/README.md

 (How to name it ?
-Some interesting words : discovery topograph net auto mapping... ) ( Naasgul - Network as a graph ul?
+Some interesting words : discovery topograph net auto mapping drawing graph lldp... ) ( Naasgul - Network as a graph using lldp
  Naaga  - Network as a graph automated
-)
+ Automated network discovery and graphing :
+ Drawing automatically network graph : Danet
+ Graphing topology : Graphology
+ Service Automatically Rendering Obscure Networks: Sauron )